Things Seniors Should Know About Staying Safe and Healthy During Winters

 - Socialize: Not only is physical well-being important, but also extra attention should be given to mental health.
 Isolation is a major problem, especially for seniors, and this problem is worsened during winters.
 To combat this, seniors should spend time with their loved ones, go outdoors and perform their chores and run errands.
 Keeping yourself mentally and physically engaged at regular intervals is essential during the winters.

 - Clean Pathways: It is essential for retirement homes and places where seniors reside to provide a shoveling service, to help in keeping the paths clean by shoveling the snow.
-The regular footpaths and sidewalks should be regularly cleaned during winters to prevent any snow-related accidents, which are often, much more dangerous for seniors than middle-aged people and children.
+The regular footpaths and sidewalks should be regularly cleaned during winter to prevent any snow-related accidents, which are often, much more dangerous for seniors than middle-aged people and children.

-- Always wear warm clothing: Always make sure that your senior loved ones have all the necessary winter clothing at the start of the winters.
+- Always wear warm clothing: Always make sure that your senior loved ones have all the necessary winter clothing at the start of the winter.
 Winters are tough for people whose extremities feel the most amount of cold due to poor blood circulation.
 For seniors suffering from cold hands and feet, a pair of thermal socks and gloves will provide the necessary extra warmth.